acreloaded/acr/packages/Readme.txt

 	ac_toxic - © Copyright 2007-2008 by RandumIdiot (http://www.ri-ac.co.nr)
 	ac_urban* - By Archangel, with help from RandumIdiot. misc
-	crosshairs - Some created by Victor, but all are not eligible for any copyright eventicons
+	crosshairs - Some created by Victor, but all are not eligible for any copyright (simple geometry) eventicons
 		airstrike.png
 		dropnade.png